yayinternet/cs193x-course/homework/hw2-quiz-ext.md

 The next two parts of the assignment involve writing Chrome extensions.

 The first extension is called "Evil extension."
-When you install it, all instances of "there/their/they're" on the page change to the wrong spelling.
+When you install it, all instances of "there", "their", and "they're" on the page are changed to the wrong spelling in the following way:
 - "there" changes to "their"
 - "their" changes to "there"
 - "they're" also changes to "there"

 This mapping (along with a few case-related variations) is stored in the `MATCH_LIST` object at the top of the file.
+Use this mapping to complete the extension.

 ### 1. Install Chrome
 {:.no_toc}